thomas-chaigneau/Tuto_CRUD_Node-Express-Mysql-React/README.md

 ![applicaiton capture](https://image.ibb.co/bxj6x0/Capture-du-2018-11-20-12-37-11.png)

 Introduction : [google slides (fr)](https://docs.google.com/presentation/d/1i2KmPDIBzpzXQUm-Dx8q5z6Vl39WXCYOJjvKfigxFGo/edit?usp=sharing)

-_The views, with React, is not well done : the tuto has been made as a support for a 45 minute live coding, every body was ok with React._
+_Views, with React, is not well done : the tuto has been made as a support for a 45 minute live coding, every body was ok with React._

 ## Working space
 Create a project folder with a backend folder and git init it.